zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-sideloading.md

 ***What is the best environment for sideloading during initial testing?***

-It is best practice to sideload an extension from the localhost environment until The FAQs for debugging extensions is located at [portalfx-extensions-hosting-service.md](portalfx-extensions-hosting-service.md).
+ The FAQs for debugging extensions is located at [portalfx-extensions-hosting-service.md](portalfx-extensions-hosting-service.md).

 * * *